ArduPilot/MethodicConfigurator/README.md

 ```

 This will launch the GUI, where you can select a vehicle configuration directory where the intermediate parameter files are stored and adjust parameters as needed.
-Each parameter change is traceable via its own individual comment

-## Usage

-Usage is detailed in the [USERMANUAL.md](USERMANUAL.md) file

 ## Development requirements